google/exposure-notifications-server/CONTRIBUTING.md

 # Exposure Server Components

-Contributions to this project are welcomed and encouraged.
-We request that you read through the guidelines before diving in.
+Contributions to this project are welcomed.
+We request that you read through the guidelines before getting started.

 ## Contributor License Agreement